Dikshit673/wordle-app/README.md

 ## Technical Details

-- **Frontend**: Built using React Native, allowing for a seamless user experience across both iOS and Android platforms.
+- **Frontend**: Built using React.js, allowing for a seamless user experience across Browser.
 - **Backend**: Powered by a Node.js server, utilizing a MongoDB database to store user statistics and daily words.
 - **Word Generation**: Daily words are generated using a combination of natural language processing and machine learning algorithms.

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/wordle-app.git`
+1. Clone the repository: `git clone https://github.com/Dikshit673/wordle-app.git`
-2. Install dependencies: `npm install`
+2. Install dependencies: `pnpm install`
-3. Start the app: `npm start`
+3. Start the app: `pnpm run dev`

 ## Contributing